keymetrics/doc-pm2/en/plus/integration/heroku.md

 heroku config:set PM2_MACHINE_NAME=heroku-server
 ```

-?> The default server name is the hostname (`HOST` environment variable) with a few random characters.
+ The default server name is the hostname (`HOST` environment variable) with a few random characters.
+{: .tip}

-?> Be careful, in case of duplicate hostnames the dashboard will receive data from both instances and flicker.
+ Be careful, in case of duplicate hostnames the dashboard will receive data from both instances and flicker.
+{: .tip}

 ## Next Steps